hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

   timeout_sec: 1800                      # Max wait time (default: 300)
   poll_ms: 500                          # Poll interval (default: 500)
   min_count: 1                          # Min files required (default: 1)
+  # Note: wait_for is mutually exclusive with command/provider/for_each in the same step.

 # Dependency validation and injection
 depends_on: